srowhani/democracy/README.md

-## twitterfy
+## tweek

-Twitterfy (name's a work in progress) is an application that I'm working on for a course at Carleton University (COMP3005).
+tweek (name's a work in progress) is an application that I'm working on for a course at Carleton University (COMP3005).

 Essentially it's purpose is to: